Limited partnerships in Jersey are governed by the Limited Partnerships (Jersey) Law 1994, as amended (the Law).

 Depending on the nature of the proposed activities of the limited partnership (see Regulatory treatment below), there may be a regulatory requirement to have a Jersey-based general partner although the Law itself does not require a general partner to be resident or incorporated in Jersey.
 There is no restriction on the number of limited partners in a Jersey limited partnership.

 The general partner is liable for all the debts and obligations of the limited partnership.
 The limited partners' liability is limited to the amount they have committed to contribute to the partnership.
-Limited partners may lose their limited liability where the limited partner participates in the management of the limited partnership in its dealings with third parties who reasonably believe the limited partner to be the general partner of the partnership.
+A limited partner may lose its limited liability where such limited partner participates in the management of the limited partnership in its dealings with third parties who reasonably believe the limited partner to be the general partner of the partnership.
 Helpfully, however, there are extensive safe harbour provisions in the Law comprising a non-exhaustive list of activities which a limited partner may participate in or carry out and which do not constitute participating in the management of the partnership, including:

 - being an agent or employee of the limited partnership or the general partner;